How Does Debt Consolidation Really Work?

 With a 0% APR, none of your monthly payment goes toward interest charges, so every penny goes toward reducing your balance.
 This can be one of the fastest ways to pay off your debt.

 However, realize that the zero interest rate won’t last forever.
-Depending on the credit card and your situation, you’ll see anywhere between six months and 24 months for the introductory rate.
-After the promotion period ends, your rate shoots up to the “regular” rate, which can be quite high.
+Depending on the balance transfer credit card and your situation, you could see anywhere between six months and 24 months for the introductory rate.
+After the promotion period ends, your rate shoots up to the regular APR rate, which can be quite high.

 A credit card balance transfer can work well if you are confident you can pay off your debt before the introductory period ends and your rate goes up.

-In some cases, you might have too much debt to pay it all off with a personal loan or a credit card balance transfer.
+In some cases, your existing debts may be too large to pay off with a personal loan or a credit card balance transfer.
 If you’ve built up a large amount of equity in your house over time, a bank or credit union might let you use it as collateral to get a bigger loan.

 Here’s how debt consolidation works in this case: